W4KRL/SolarPowerMonitor/README.md

 | 5 | Cell Volts |
 | 6 | WiFi Signal |
 ### ThingSpeak_config.h
-The ThingSpeak_config.h file defines parameters that are unique to your solar power monitor.
+The ThingSpeak_config.h file defines firmware parameters that are unique to your solar power monitor.
 It must be located in the same folder as the sketch D1M-Solar-Monitor.ino file.

 Open the sketch in the Arduino IDE.
 Select the ThingSpeak_config.h tab and edit the information for your station as indicated by the comments within the file.